 The next excursion that I recommend taking in Reykjavik is the one that goes to the Snæfellsnes Peninsula.
 On this tour, you will discover the amazing Kirkjufell mountain, the impressive cliffs of Arnarstapi, the black beach of Djúpalónssandur, and some awesome lava fields.

-Another 1-day tour that I recommend is the one that take you to Landmannalaugar, the imposing colored mountains of the Icelandic Highlands, although if you want something even more remote, I recommend Kerlingarfjöll.
+Another 1-day tour that I recommend is the one that takes you to Landmannalaugar, one of the best places to visit in the Highlands of Iceland, although if you want something even more remote, I recommend Kerlingarfjöll.
 This tour combines the Golden Circle with this area of the Highlands of Iceland that will leave you speechless.

 As you can see, it is not necessary to drive to discover Iceland.
 In addition to all the things to visit and do in Reykjavik, there are plenty of tours that depart from the city.
 The ones I mentioned in this article are just a few, but you can check our article on the best tours from Reykjavik here.